yfangechiu/proj2-new/README.md

 Pet

-● has animal_type (e.g. dog, cat, etc.), image_url for owners to upload images of their pets, name, characteristic (e.g. Golden Retrievers, likes peanut butter, etc.), start_time indicating when the pet is available to play with, end_time indicating when the pet is no longer free, overall rating that is an average of ratings by users that have spent time with the pet, user_id for its owner.
+● has animal_type (e.g. dog, cat, etc.), image_url for owners to upload images of their pets, name, characteristic (e.g. Golden Retrievers, likes peanut butter, etc.), start_time indicating when the pet is available to play with, end_time indicating when the pet is no longer free, user_id for its owner.

-● belongs to a user and has many requests and has one overall review
+● belongs to a user and has many requests

 Features: